aswin-ryuk/MiniProject/README.md

 # About Application

-This is application is developed using rails version 5.1 and ruby version 2.3.
+This application is developed using rails version 5.1 and ruby version 2.3.

 List of gems used in the application